armbian/documentation/docs/User-Guide_Getting-Started.md

 Insert SD card into a slot and power the board.
 First boot takes around 3 minutes then it reboots and you will need to wait another one minute to login.
 This delay is because system updates package list and creates 128Mb emergency SWAP on the SD card.

-Normal boot (with DHCP) takes up to 35 seconds with a class 6 SD CARD and cheapest board.
+Normal boot (with DHCP) takes up to 35 seconds with a class 10 SD Card and cheapest board.

 # How to login?